 If you have been here before, you know that I love exploring flexible extra income opportunities.
-I have written about many popular jobs here, but today, I want to share some of the most intriguing jobs out there: mystery shopping jobs.
+Today, I want to share some of the most “intriguing” jobs out there: mystery shopping jobs.

-If you’d like to uncover the mystery of mystery shopping and see whether this side hustle is for you, please read on.
+If you’d like to uncover the “mystery” of mystery shopping and see whether this side hustle is for you, then read on. 🙂

 What is mystery shopping?

-Mystery shopping is a business tool used by companies to evaluate their products and services.
-Often, companies tap market research firms to carry out this process, and market research firms, in turn, deploy mystery shoppers to the store or establishment to determine whether their business complies with standards.
+Mystery shopping is used by companies to evaluate their products and services.
+Often, companies tap market research firms to carry out this process, and market research firms, in turn, deploy mystery shoppers to a retail store, for instance, to “assess” whether the store complies with a set standard.

 What do mystery shoppers do?

-I feel it’s easier to think of mystery or secret shoppers as spies.
-They go to the scene and do what they were required to do.
-And then they create a detailed report and submit it to the boss.
+It’s easier to think of mystery or secret shoppers as spies.
+They go to the scene and do what they are required to do.
+And then, they create a detailed report and submit it to the boss.
 At least, that’s like the shortcut of it.

 As a mystery shopper, it is your job to assess the quality of the product or service of the business assigned to you.
 In detail, you will have to: